globalbrain/sefirot/docs/components/link.md

 # SLink

-`<SLink>` is a style less component that renders an anchor tag with custom utility options.
+`<SLink>` is a styleless component that renders an anchor tag with custom utility options.

 ## Usage

-You may use `<SLink>` as almost same as `<a>` tag.
+You may use `<SLink>` as almost the same as `<a>` tag.
 Wrap text with it and it will render an anchor tag with the text inside.

 ```vue
 <script setup lang="ts">